singhamritanshu/open_cv_python_tutorial/README.md

     https://www.anaconda.com/products/individual

-Set up virtual environment for Python using Anaconda:
+Set up virtual environment in Python using Anaconda:

 To create an environment: